 The Computational Acoustic Modeling Laboratory (CAML) at McGill University is devoted to musical acoustics and sound synthesis research.
 Lab projects are also directed toward the development of software tools to assist with audio processing, music performance, and pedagogy.
 CAML is part of the Music Technology area of the Schulich School of Music of McGill University and is directed by Gary Scavone.
 CAML is also part of the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT).

 Scientific research conducted in CAML includes:

-CAML has been funded by grants from the Canadian Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council (NSERC) of Canada and the Fonds Québécois de Recherche sur la Société et la Culture (FQRSC).
-Students working in the lab have received funding from NSERC, the Fonds Québécois de la Recherche sur la Nature et les Technologies (FQRNT), the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) and Hexagram.
-In-kind donations for equipment and software purchases have been received from Yamaha Corp., Godin Guitars, AuSIM Engineering, Apple Computer, Dell Computer, Universal Audio, National Instruments, Media Musique, and Cycling '74.
+CAML has been funded by grants from the Canadian Foundation for Innovation (CFI) and the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+Students working in the lab have received funding from NSERC, the Fonds de recherche du Québec: Nature et technologies (FRQNT), the Schulich School of Music, the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) and Hexagram.
+In-kind donations for equipment, materials and software purchases have been received from D'Addario Woodwinds, Yamaha Corp., Godin Guitars, AuSIM Engineering, Apple Computer, Dell Computer, Universal Audio, National Instruments, Media Musique, and Cycling '74.